 If all you know about milk is what you’ve heard in TV commercials, then you’re the victim of fantastic marketing.
 If you haven’t ever really looked into milk and dairy in general, do it now.

-This chapter begins by suggesting that the Word of Wisdom is the answer for protecting the top three causes of death in America, which are: tobacco use, poor diet and physical activity and alcohol consumption (p.49).
-The author notes how the science is just barely catching up to the sound counsel the revelation has blessed us with for over a century.
+This chapter begins by suggesting that the Word of Wisdom is the answer for protecting the top three causes of death in America, which are: tobacco use, poor diet, physical activity, and alcohol consumption (p.49).
+The author notes how science is just barely catching up to the sound counsel the revelation has blessed us with for over a century.

 She looks at some of the highlights of a book written in 1937 by John and Leah Widtsoe called The Word of Wisdom: A Modern Interpretation, along with a couple of other doctors that recommend a plant-based diet.
 Overall, it’s got some good stuff, I enjoyed it.

 This chapter does a good job at addressing many of the concerns that I think anyone who is new to this subject is probably itching to ask.
 The first is “Why aren’t we taught these things?”
 If so many experts agree that a whole-food, plant-based diet is the best for us then where’s the USDA?
 Why don’t we hear the benefits of eating this way shouted from the housetops, just think of how many lives we could save!

 Well, first off, think of how large the cattle and dairy industries are.
 The government subsidizes these industries, and many of the key players in the government come straight out of the leadership of these very industries.
 So they do everything to promote milk (got milk?), the other white meat (Pork!) and beef (it’s what’s for dinner).
 These things are promoted as perfectly normal and healthy, and the government even made a pyramid to prove it to you.